garretchristensen/BestPracticesManual/Manual.md

 AER Paper (Alatas et al. 2012)

-Adjust for multiple hypothesis testing (FWER‚Äîcite Michael L Anderson and the Van der Laan SuperLearner papers)
+Adjust for multiple hypothesis testing (FWER—cite Michael L Anderson and the Van der Laan SuperLearner papers)

 One aspect of PAPs that seems to have taken hold widely in the medical